Blue Sky Habitat Fund

 Little Applegate River, Jackson County, Oregon

-This project will directly benefit anadromous fish through improvements to an irrigation diversion on the Little Applegate River at river mile 5 by providing access to high quality spawning and rearing habitat and increased instream flow.
-The project includes construction of a fish passage improvement at Upper Phillips Dam; installation of a new headgate at the irrigation intake; creation of an instream water right; and improved irrigation efficiency via piping 1.6 miles of irrigation ditch served by Upper Phillips Dam.
-Native fish benefited: SONCC Coho Salmon, Steelhead Trout and Pacific Lamprey (adult and juvenile)
+This project benefits anadromous fish through improvements to an irrigation diversion on the Little Applegate River at river mile 5 by providing access to high quality spawning and rearing habitat and increased instream flow.
+The project included construction of a fish passage improvement at Upper Phillips Dam; installation of a new headgate at the irrigation intake; creation of an instream water right; and improved irrigation efficiency via piping 1.6 miles of irrigation ditch served by Upper Phillips Dam.
+Native fish benefited: SONCC Coho Salmon, Steelhead Trout and Pacific Lamprey.

 John Day Crossing Restoration Project – North Coast Watershed Association